alexexisted/JBCodeExecutor/README.md

 **How to Start**

-Write or paste Kotlin script into the editor.
+Start Kotlin script into the editor.
 Click the Run Script button.

 Observe the output pane for results.